Vehicle Consumer Information

 Assembled below is a valuable source of information that can assist you as a current motor vehicle owner or prospective purchaser.
 Included are links to organizations with helpful guides on topics such as buying a car, vehicle safety, titling and registration authorities, and consumer complaint resolution.
 We hope this information will aid your quest to become a wiser and safer consumer.

 The Virginia DMV licenses dealers of recreational vehicles, trailers, and motorcycles.
 In addition, salvage, rebuilder, demolition, and vehicle removal companies are also licensed by DMV.
-In addition DMV offers certifications of registration to foreign (out of state) manufactured housing and watercraft dealers.
 If you have any concerns regarding a transaction with one of these types of dealers, please call DMV at (804) 367-0901.

 The Motor Vehicle Dealer Board (MVDB) administers the laws and regulations pertaining to the Commonwealths motor vehicle dealers.
 They promote the best interests of both the consumer and automobile dealers, and process all car and truck dealer related complaints.